 And with that, it was confirmed.

-Atienna had suspected it when she had observed the colonel’s note-taking skill and posture when Werner had accompanied him to the Romano Family meeting.
+Atienna had suspected it when she had observed the colonel’s note-taking precision and posture when Werner had accompanied him to the Romano Family meeting.
 It had been the exact mirror image of Yulia’s posture.
 Then came their echoed words— “If you don’t come to your senses, you’ll fall apart.”
-And finally, came Yulia’s adoration of the Aquarian author Kovich—which was the name the colonel had addressed the Specialist boy with at the secret Campana meeting Cadence had witnessed.
+And finally, came Yulia’s adoration of the Aquarian author Kovich—which was the name the colonel had addressed the Diverger boy with at the secret Campana meeting Cadence had witnessed.
 And the connecting piece was…

 “Alexei… is that poor boy’s father, isn’t he?”
 Atienna whispered.
 “Alexei is Kovich’s father.”